 IL 115102 People

-residing at the John Costigan Center in Schaumburg, a
+John Costigan Center in Schaumburg, a residential treatment

-residential treatment facility for adolescents, which was run
+facility for adolescents, which was run by Streamwood Health

-court to criminal court pursuant to the Illinois automatic
+court pursuant to the Illinois automatic transfer statute.

-transfer statute.
-He was found fit for trial and, after a Cook
+He was found fit for trial and, after a Cook County jury

-County jury convicted him, he was sentenced to 36 years in
+convicted him, he was sentenced to 36 years in prison based

-prison based on 12 consecutive terms for each count.
-The
+on 12 consecutive terms for each count.
+The appellate court,

-appellate court, however, had ordered a new trial, and the
+however, had ordered a new trial, and the State appealed.